jiggzson/nerdamer/README.md

 ```
 You can do up to 3rd order polynomials for multivariate polynomials

 Additionally you can try for equations containing functions.
-This is more of a hit or miss approach but it's there if you want to give it a try
+This is more of a hit or miss approach unlike single variable polynomials (which uses Mr. David Binner's Jenkins-Traub port - http://www.akiti.ca/PolyRootRe.html) but it's there if you want to give it a try.

 ```javascript
 var sol = nerdamer.solveEquations('cos(x)+cos(3*x)=1','x');